Data Table

 - Clear row selection: Click the Clear rows button in the Selected Rows tab

-Selected rows synchronize with other tabs such as Statistics and Graph Builder.
+Selected rows are highlighted on graphs in the Statistics tab and Graph Builder.
+Row selection does not affect statistics calculations.
+To restrict which rows statistics are computed on, use a filter.
 See Row Selection for details on cross-tab synchronization and saving selections as datasets.

 Dataset Operations